African Great Lakes: Geology

 Until 12 million years ago, the bountiful waters of the equatorial plateau either flowed west into the Congo River system or east to the Indian Ocean.
-Creation of the Great Rift Valley changed that.
+This was changed by the formation of the Great Rift Valley.
 A rift is a weak place in Earth's crust due to the separation of two tectonic plates, often accompanied by a graben, or trough, in which lake water can collect.
 This rift began when East Africa, impelled by currents in the mantle, began separating from the rest of Africa, moving to the northeast.
 The basins that resulted from the geological uplifts filled with water that now flowed north.

 Lake Victoria is not actually within the Rift Valley.
-It occupies a depression between the Eastern and Western Rifts, formed by the uplift of the rifts to either side.
+It occupies a depression between the Eastern and Western Rifts, formed by the uplift of the rifts to either of its sides.

 Archaeology

 Around two to three million years ago, Lake Turkana was larger and the area more fertile, making it a center for early hominids.
 Richard Leakey led numerous anthropological excavations in the area, which yielded many important discoveries of hominin remains.
 The two-million-year-old Skull 1470 was found in 1972.
 It was originally thought to be Homo habilis, but some anthropologists have assigned it to a new species, Homo rudolfensis, named after the lake (previously known as Lake Rudolf).
 In 1984, the Turkana Boy, a nearly complete skeleton of a Homo erectus boy was discovered.
 In 1999, a 3,500,000-year-old skull was discovered there, named Kenyanthropus platyops, which means "flat-faced man of Kenya".